-This is a guide on how to Autoscript your Autoloops using the new SoundSwitch 2.7 release
+This guide will walk you through autoscripting your Autoloops using the new SoundSwitch 2.7 release.

-1. In SoundSwitch Edit Mode you will need to navigate to the existing SoundSwitch Autoloops.
+1. In SoundSwitch Edit Mode, start by navigating to your existing SoundSwitch Autoloops.

-2. You can then select an existing Autoloop you would like to Autoscript or delete an existing Autoloop if you would like to create a new Autoloop.
+2. You can either select an existing Autoloop you want to autoscript or delete an existing one if you want to create a new Autoloop.

-4. Now navigate to the Autoscript function and select "Auto" option
+4. Now, head to the Autoscript function and select the "Auto" option.

-5. You will then be presented with the Autoscript Dialog.
+5. You'll be presented with the Autoscript Dialog:

-You can then select which of your Position Cues and Attribute Cues will be included in the Autoscript Process and you can also define the order in which these will be applied "2" and "3"
+- Select which of your Position Cues and Attribute Cues will be included in the Autoscript Process.

 Autoscript Autoloop Tips:

-For example, if you have four Wash Lights set two Wash Lights as "Wash Primary" and the remaining two Wash Lights to "Wash Secondary" this will provide the Autoscript with more information on your fixtures and will result in a more dynamic lightshow.
+- For example, if you have four Wash Lights, assign two as "Wash Primary" and the other two as "Wash Secondary" in the "DMX Page."
+This helps the Autoscript understand your fixtures better, resulting in a more dynamic lightshow.

 - There's no right or wrong setting for these categories; it's about finding what meets your expectations.